Book cover

 Layered architecture is one of the most commonly used architectural patterns, dating back to the first large software systems designed in the 1960s and 1970s.
 In systems that follow this pattern, classes are organized into modules called layers.
 The layers are arranged hierarchically, resembling a cake.
 Consequently, a layer can only use services—meaning it can call methods, instantiate objects, extend classes, declare parameters, throw exceptions, etc.—from the layer immediately below it.

 A layered architecture partitions the complexity involved in implementing a system into smaller components, namely the layers.
 As an additional advantage, it imposes discipline on the dependencies between these layers.
 As mentioned earlier, layer n can only use services from layer n-1.
 This hierarchy aids in understanding, maintaining, and evolving a system.
 For instance, it becomes easier to substitute one layer for another (e.g., transitioning from TCP to UDP).
 Additionally, it facilitates the reuse of a layer by upper layers.
-For example, the transport layer can be used by various application protocols, such as HTTP, SMTP, DHCP, etc.
+For example, multiple application protocols, such as HTTP, SMTP, and DHCP, can use the same transport layer.

 In-Depth: One of the early proposals for a layered architecture was developed by Edsger W. Dijkstra in 1968 for an operating system called THE (link).
 The layers proposed by Dijkstra were as follows: multiprogramming (layer 0), memory allocation (layer 1), interprocess communication (layer 2), input/output management (layer 3), and user programs (layer 4).
-Dijkstra concluded his article by emphasizing that the benefits of hierarchical structures become more critical in larger projects.
+Dijkstra concluded his article by emphasizing that the benefits of hierarchical structures become increasingly important as project size grows.

 7.2.1 Three-Tier Architecture